iamvijaydev/es6-sass-webpack2-starterkit/README.md

 * Update `package.json` - name, version, description, author, repository and keywords to your requirement

 ### Install packages
-Now run `yarn install` to install all the dev-ependency packages.
+Now run `yarn install` to install all the dev-dependency packages.

 ### Start server
 Now run `npm start` to start the dev server.
 Open [localhost:3000](http://localhost:3000/) in browser to view the output.